 Let’s now get into some of the side effects that can be experienced with antibiotics to treat UTIs.

-- Diarrhea: A common side effect, diarrhea can be caused by broad-spectrum antibiotics.
+• Diarrhea: A common side effect, diarrhea can be caused by broad-spectrum antibiotics.
 These antibiotics are effective against a range of microorganisms and will destroy a wider range of bacteria.
 This includes the good bacteria in the intestine, which will lead to diarrhea.
-Drink plenty of water to avoid dehydration if you are suffering with diarrhea as a side effect.
+Drink plenty of water to avoid dehydration if you are suffering from diarrhea as a side effect.

 How Can DrHouse Help You?